ITU-BDSA-GROUP12/Chirp/docs/report.md

 "info: Microsoft.Hosting.Lifetime[14]
 Now listening on: https://localhost:7028"

-Chirp is now running locally on your machine, and you can access it by going to: https://localhost:7028 in your browser of choice.
+_Chirp!_ is now running locally on your machine, and you can access it by going to: https://localhost:7028 in your browser of choice.

 ## How to run test suite locally
 ### Prerequisites